 Your forearms should be parallel to the floor.
 Your wrists and hands should be straight.
 Your wrists should NOT rest on the desk or table.
 This is very important and a common error!

 Your fingers should barely touch the home row keys.
-Let your left forefinger naturally sit on the F key, and then place the middle finger on the D key, the ring on the S key and the pinky on the A. Do the same with the right hand, beginning with the forefinger, let it rest on the J Key.
+Let your left index finger naturally sit on the F key, and then place the middle finger on the D key, the ring on the S key and the pinky on the A. Do the same with the right hand, beginning with the index finger, let it rest on the J Key.
 Place your middle finger on the K key, the ring finger on the L and the pinky finger on the semicolon (;) key.